Sunday, 30 June 2024

 Later Heather & Ewan came for dinner and I gave Heather her bracelet.
 I was gratified that she put it on straight away.
 Dinner was ok but somehow not as special as I had planned.
 My tapas starters were a bit ho hum.
 The main course and dessert turned out well though.
 We had a lovely evening chatting about all sorts.

 On Sunday Davie and Chanel came over because Davie has been propagating some vegetables to grow in the garden; pumpkins, butternut squash and green beans.
 He worked away to plant them and tied them to stakes for them to grow up.
 Meanwhile Chanel and I relaxed in the hammock and the stripey swing seat and chatted.
+Her Maths exam was on Tuesday and she thinks that it went well.
 The cats enjoyed their visit and paid them lots of attention; Tom even came trotting out of the house like a little dog when Davie called him!
 Then we all had dinner before they set off back to Stirling.